dxter6/pish/README.md

 # pish(This Tool is Used for Phishing)

+# Requirments

+Python Modules BeautifulSoup4 , Requests

-This tool is used to clone the website which is basically build on Html
+This tool is used to clone the website which is basically build on Htm
 # Step-1
   Enter the site you wanna clone
 # Step-2